dcunited001/dcunited001.github.io/_posts/2016-05-24-im-not-religious-im-spiritual-God-is-NOT-dead.md

 to decimation, but obliteration is simply not possible.

-Pulvering this crystalline light with unrelenting force flares iridescent shards outward.
+Pulvering this crystalline light with unrelenting force flares iridescent shards outward, each a verdant propagule.
 Inviscating those flecks within honey foments precipition; in kafkaesque amber, phononic waves propagate outward, astringence and obdurance only minimizing resistence; in basalt, waves reflect back inward, transforming seismic tension into stupefying liquification amidst vortical convolution yielding recrystallization.

-Any
+The deafening zealous gesellschaft seeking asphyxiation of light traps your screams for justice and their echos like halon with visceral lung-popping force.
+An illusory dream, for in their gusting fervour to align all to their will lies their philistinic ignorance of preordained universal will, underlying the metaphysical from which we all descend.

+So even when every single spore has been squelched, sporadic particulate oscillations defy the entropy of separation, realigning to the metastellar will of cosmic fate.
+Each iota, purged of all memory of truth, encapsulated within judgement of reality inversion, begin vailing electrifying scintillation onto emergent field lines, melding dual valence whence nihility's self-præterition inverts.
+Thenceforth, the abyssal

 Over the next two decades, barring global catastrophe, we have nothing